 Wrongful Termination Lawyers in California

-True Legal Group is a wrongful termination law firm stationed throughout California and with its main headquarters located in Los Angeles, California.
+True Legal Group is a wrongful termination law firm stationed throughout California with its main headquarters located in Los Angeles, California.
 Our employment law firm represents terminated employees in lawsuits against their former place of work.
 Our wrongful termination attorneys offer a free legal consultation to potential clients and are available 7 days a week.
-All our wrongful termination cases are contingency fee only which means we do not get paid unless we successfully recover monetary damages for your case.
+All our wrongful termination cases are contingency fee only, which means we do not get paid unless we successfully recover monetary damages for your case.

 Employment Attorney for Wrongfully Terminated Employees

 In California, wrongful termination law has a specific meaning.
 It does not mean that any termination was wrong, or unfair.
-The law was put in place for wrongful termination which violated specific public policies contained in California statutes, regulations or constitutional provisions.
+The law was put in place for wrongful termination which violated specific public policies contained in California statutes, regulations, or constitutional provisions.